 - Onion - sliced thin.

-- Cream of Mushroom Soup – gives the recipe a nice creamy texture.
+- Cream of Mushroom Soup - condensed soup gives the recipe a nice creamy texture.

 - Cream of Chicken Soup - added flavor for the gravy.

-- Beef Broth – perfect for the gravy.
+- Beef Broth - perfect for making the gravy.
+In a pinch, you can substitute chicken broth for beef broth.

 - Dried Parsley - an herb that adds depth of flavor.